LakshyaKwatra/download-attach-mail/README.md

 # Download-Attach-Mail-Automation
-This project automates the file downloads and mailing feature using python version 3.7.4.
+This project automates the file downloads and mailing with downloaded file as attachment feature using python version 3.7.4.

 Inputs Required: Sender's email, Receiver's email, Sender's Password, File Download URL